Settai (film): Plot

 Journalist Jayakanthan, photographer Nagaraj and Cheenu are roommates leading an unkempt and debt-ridden life in a shoddy apartment in Mumbai.
 J.K.'s ditsy fiancée, Madhumita, is an air hostess who agrees to deliver a package for Richard to Guna, without realizing its contents or that Guna is a crime boss.
 Madhumita asks J.K. to deliver the package.
 J.K., in turn, asks Nagaraj to do so.
 But Nagaraj is unable to do so as he is experiencing diarrhea after eating Ileana Chicken from a roadside eatery.
 Nagaraj hands Madhumita's package to Cheenu for delivery to Guna, along with a package containing his stool sample for delivery to Nagaraj's doctor.
 Cheenu mixes up the two packages which makes Guna furious and he starts the investigation by interrogating Richard.

 Meanwhile, Nagaraj photographs his landlord with a prostitute.
 He sends an envelope with the photographs to his landlord to blackmail him.
 J.K. is with Madhumita, and his colleague Shakthi calls him on the pretext of work.
 When he reaches the place, he realizes that it is just a party and Shakthi called him just to have fun.
 Rajeev, supposedly Shakthi's ex-husband, sees them together and gives J.K. a black-eye in a fit of jealousy.
 J.K. retaliates and knocks Rajeev out.
 As J.K. and Shakthi leave, they are chased by a furious Rajeev who shoot at them.
 The duo barely manages to escape.

-Richard informs Guna that the mix-up must have been caused by Madhumita as she didn't know what she was carrying in the package.
+Richard informs Guna that the mix-up must have been caused by Madhumita as she did not know what she was carrying in the package.
 Guna calls Madhumita, informs her about the mix-up and asks her to give him the address of the person who had delivered the package.
 When J.K. arrives into his apartment, he walks into Guna, who has Cheenu standing on a stool with a noose around his neck.
 On a very hard interrogation, Guna discovers the mix-up and realizes that the package must be with Nagaraj's doctor.